Understanding the Speech Evaluation Process in Schools

 If your child qualifies for special education, the team will reconvene in three years for updates.
 Ask questions anytime.
 Remember, you’re an essential part of your child’s journey.
 Your involvement ensures the best outcomes.
 Don’t hesitate to advocate for your child.

-2 thoughts on “Understanding the Speech Eligibility Process in Schools”
+2 thoughts on “Understanding the Speech Evaluation Process in Schools”

 1. I like this information.
 May I have your permission to print it out and share with our parents?
 Our Special Ed department is having a parent training conference and I've been asked to set up a "booth" with speech info for the parents.
 I plan on having some handouts they can take home with them.